ibm-cloud-docs/vpc/vpe-limitations.md

 {:important: .important}
 {:download: .download}

-# Virtual private endpoint limitations (Beta)
+# Virtual private endpoint limitations
 {: #limitations-vpe}

-The following items are not supported for {{site.data.keyword.cloud_notm}} Virtual Private Endpoint for VPC:
+The following items are not supported for {{site.data.keyword.cloud}} Virtual Private Endpoints for VPC:
+{: shortdesc}

-* IBM Cloud Security Groups and Flow Logs for VPC
+* {{site.data.keyword.cloud_notm}} Security Groups and Flow Logs for VPC
-* VPE access over IBM Cloud Direct Link (2.0)
+* VPE access over {{site.data.keyword.cloud_notm}} Direct Link (2.0)
-* Integration with DNS Services
+* VPE access over {{site.data.keyword.cloud_notm}} Transit Gateway
 * Services that are in zones and regions other than [IBM Cloud Multi-Zone Regions (MZRs)](/docs/overview?topic=overview-locations#mzr-table)

+The following items are architectural restrictions:

+* Virtual private endpoints support only IPv4 addressing.
+* Each endpoint gateway is bound to a single VPC network.
+* Each endpoint gateway to a service mapping varies based on the service that you are enabling.
+For best practices, consult the documentation for the specific {{site.data.keyword.cloud_notm}} service that you are enabling.